Galactica-corp/galactica-monorepo/README.md

 ## Proof preparation

 To generate zk proofs, the snap takes the generator wasm and keys as input.
 This data is preliminarily provided through uploading a json file to the Snap.
-It can be generated with the script `packages/snap/scripts/proofGenerationPrep.ts`, which can be run with:
+It can be generated with the script `packages/snap/scripts/proofGenerationPrep.ts` that takes the circut name, test input and the circom build folder as input.
 ```
 cd packages/snap
-yarn run proofPrep
+yarn run proofPrep --circuitName <name> --circuitsDir <path> --testInput <path>
 ```

 You can modify the script to select another proof to prepare.